 One of Italy's best buys, this verdicchio makes a great full dry white with fresh crisp flavour, from a single vineyard, Coste del Molino, on the hills around the town of Jesi, west of Ancona on Italy's Adriatic coast.

-A blend of local white grapes perfected by this famous estate over some five decades, making for balanced, gently dry companionable drinking with a delicately fruity nose and plenty of fresh fruit flavours.
+A blend of local white grapes (inzolia, grecanico, catarratto) and chardonnay, perfected by this famous Sicilian estate over some five decades.
+It makes for balanced, gently dry companionable drinking with a delicately fruity nose and plenty of fresh fruit flavours.

-Lovely, versatile Italian white from the from the excellent La Guardiense co-op, this is positively shimmering with tangy lemon and apricot fruit in this vintage.
+Lovely, versatile Italian white from the from the excellent La Guardiense Co-op, this is positively shimmering with tangy lemon and apricot fruit to the fore.

 Sage butter and pea pasta

 - A few handfuls per person of dried pasta (any shape you choose – I like rigatoni for its pea-holding capabilities, or farfalle or orechiette which act as a great vehicle for the sauce)